Why parents should invest time to track their baby growth in the first 3 years of their baby's life.

 Encouraging language development:

 Talking, singing, and reading to a child can help to stimulate language development.
-Parents can also encourage their baby growth by encourage to use words to express their needs and feelings.
+Parents can also encourage their baby's growth by encouraging them to use words to express their needs and feelings.

 Providing opportunities for physical activity: